-Both basic science and clinical research is underway on a broad-range of topics including drug addiction, cancer, toxicology, infectious disease, pharmacy policy, mental health, and pharmaceutical development.
+Both basic science research and clinical research are underway on a broad-range of topics including drug addiction, cancer, toxicology, infectious disease, pharmacy policy, mental health, and pharmaceutical development.

 Collaborations within the college and within the University of Texas help to enrich research opportunities.

 This collaborative research area is focused on the discovery and optimization of novel chemical leads targeted to disease-related proteins for research tools and therapeutics, and the training of the next generation of drug discovery scientists.

 Environmental toxicants, pollutants, and chemicals can profoundly affect health and disease.
 Together with an individual’s genome and other influences (social, behavioral, hormonal), exposures to exogenous environmental factors predispose for cancer, endocrine disorders, and neurobehavioral and physiological disturbances.